-Explore our wine bar list and you’ll find we have a wide range of wines to choose from.
 All of which have been specifically chosen for the wine lovers, connoisseurs and tasters from far and wide!

 For the avid wine taster, you’ll be interested to know that in the springtime, the white blossom of the damson orchards fills the Winster Valley and Lyth Valley, east of Windermere.
 The Damsons are used to flavour wines, gin, pies, cheeses, chocolate, bread, jams and beer.

 “…all you need is love… and a glass of red wine”

 With hundreds of varieties of red wine grapes, there is as much red wine information to learn about, as there are red grapes planted in all corners of the globe.
 That being said, you’ll likely encounter only a handful of these grapes most often.
 Within our wine list, expect to find a range of traditional classics.